 Whilst College gymnasts may train less than those aiming to make the Olympic team, the demands are still high and exhaustion is not uncommon.

 Most Level 10 gymnasts in the USA are typically between the ages of 14 and 18.
-Level 10 is the highest level in the Junior Olympic Program in the USA and is considered to be an elite level of gymnastics.
-At this level, gymnasts are typically highly skilled and have been training for many years.
+Level 10 is the highest level in the Development Program for Women’s Artistic Gymnastics in the USA and requires great dedication.

 The number of hours that a Level 10 gymnast trains each week can vary greatly depending on several factors, such as their age, individual goals, and the demands of their gymnastics program.
-However, it’s not uncommon for Level 10 gymnasts to train for 20 to 30 hours or more per week.
-Some elite gymnasts may even train for 40 hours or more per week.

 Levels 6 gymnast training hours

-However, it’s not uncommon for Level 6 gymnasts to train for 8 to 12 hours per week.
+It’s not uncommon for Level 6 gymnasts to train for 8 to 12 hours per week.

-It’s important to note that gymnastics at this level is still demanding and requires a significant amount of physical and mental focus.
 However, the training schedule is typically less intense than at higher levels, and gymnasts at this level are still developing their skills and abilities.
-It’s important for gymnasts at this level to find a balance between their training and other aspects of their life, such as school, family, and other activities.
+Gymnasts at this level need to find a balance between their training and other aspects of their life, such as school, family, and other activities.

 Levels 2 gymnast training hours

-It’s not uncommon for Level 2 gymnasts to train for 4 to 6 hours per week.
+It’s not uncommon for Level 2 gymnasts to train for 2 to 3 hours per week.

 As with Artistic gymnastics, there are many factors that affect the number of training hours a gymnast can dedicate each week.
 Rhythmic gymnastics is an Olympic discipline therefore the potential rewards of medal glory make this discipline highly competitive.